 Yeast normally lives on the skin in small amounts.
 Tinea versicolor occurs when yeast expands and increases greatly in number (overgrows).

 Which children are at risk for tinea versicolor?

 The following can increase your child’s risk for tinea versicolor:

 What are the symptoms of tinea versicolor in a child?

 Usually, the only symptom of this condition is white, pink, or light brown patches on your child’s skin.
 The patches may have scale-like flakes.
 It normally doesn’t itch or hurt.

-- An infection only on the top layers of the skin
+- An infection is only on the top layers of the skin.

 The symptoms of this condition may look like symptoms of other health problems.
 Make sure your child sees his or her healthcare provider for a diagnosis.

 How is tinea versicolor diagnosed in a child?

 Your child’s healthcare provider will ask about your child’s health history.
 He or she will also give your child an exam.
 The patches caused by this issue are unique.
 Healthcare providers are often able to make the diagnosis through an exam.